 - Opportunities to work with and observe different breeds, ages, and personalities of dogs

-- Techniques for off-leash obedience commands
+- Introduction to techniques for transitioning towards off-leash obedience commands

 - Use of a place mat command in which a dog must stay in a designated area